TheNinth7/evcc-garmin/docs/README.md

 - No configured sites: A general error message is shown.

+- Multiple Views per Site: If a site encounters an error, all views associated with that site will display the error.

-- Multiple configured sites: If an error (e.g., connection failure) affects only one site, only that site's view will show the error message.
-Other site views remain functional.
+- Multiple Configured Sites: If an error (e.g., a connection failure) affects only one site, only that site’s views will show the error.
+Views for other sites will remain functional.

-- Detail views: If the current state cannot be fetched (e.g., due to a connectivity issue), views that are only shown when certain data is present in the state (such as the forecast) will be shown based on a previously stored state, if available.
-Views that are always shown (e.g., statistics) will continue to display regardless.
+- Temporary Errors: If the current state cannot be fetched (e.g., due to a connectivity issue), the glance and widget views will display a previously stored state—provided it is still valid.
+Detail views will also be generated from the stored state if available.
+An error message will only be shown if the issue persists after the cached data expires.

 - Glance view: When multiple sites are configured, the glance view displays only general errors or errors related to the currently displayed site.